How is Acceleration Iowa different from other training facilities in the area?

 Can my kid do CrossFit?

-I dont recommend our athletes do CrossFit.
+We don't recommend our athletes do CrossFit.
 CrossFit will help you improve your aerobic capacity, and probably help you get stronger, but the excessive volume is not recommended for athletes.
 Our philosophy for training speed can be used to train other athletic qualities as well: less is more.
 Fatigue is the enemy to building strength, power, and speed.
-The majority of our CrossFit workouts will test your ability to perform under moderate to extreme amounts of fatigue.
-It can be effective, especially for athletes with a young training age, but our AI program will be more effective at making you a better athlete.
+The majority of our CrossFit workouts will test your ability to perform under moderate to extreme amounts of fatigue, and are not ideal when training for speed and explosiveness.